 No, but all new undergraduate students are required to live in campus housing during their first academic year.
 Exceptions to the New Student Residency Requirement include the following: student is twenty or older, student is married and/or has dependents, student lives with family within 30-mile radius of SFAI or the student is a former member of the U.S. military.
 If you are an incoming student that does not wish to live on campus, and you believe that you qualify for one of the above exceptions, please complete the Housing Appeal Form.

-Traditionally, Abby Hall caters to continuing, transfer and graduate students.
-In Abby Hall, students live in either double rooms with private or shared bathrooms or single rooms with private or shared bathrooms.
-Sutter Hall generally houses our first-year students in either double or triple rooms, all with private bathrooms.
-Both halls have a student staffed front desk to sort mail, answer questions and log package deliveries from 9am–8pm.
+Students live in either double rooms with private or shared bathrooms or single rooms with private or shared bathrooms.
+Abby hall has a student staffed front desk to sort mail, answer questions and log package deliveries from 9am–8pm.
 At night the desks are operated by our Housing and Residential Life Program Coordinators.
 Each hall also contains a shared kitchen, lounge space and on-site laundry services.